Previous | Next

 "I came here by chance.
 That's how the dream world works, right?"

+The Shadow shook its head.
 "No, nothing is random.
-Every choice you made and every feeling you felt is what brought you here.
+Every choice you made and every feeling you felt wove a path that brought you here.
 You just don't recognize it yet.
 But you will."

 "What is that supposed to mean?"

 Evina's was becoming increasingly frustrated.
 "And why can't you show yourself in your real form?
 I don't want to see you look like me."